Towards Inclusive Toxic Content Moderation: Addressing Vulnerabilities to Adversarial Attacks in Toxicity Classifiers Tackling LLM-generated Content: Introduction

-\section{Introduction}
+\section{\textbf{Introduction}}

-With the advent of Large Language Models (LLMs), the Internet is seeing more machine-generated content than ever before \cite{wu-etal-2025-survey, brooks-etal-2024-rise}, including toxic content \cite{BARMAN2024100545} .
+With the advent of Large Language Models (LLMs), the Internet is seeing more machine-generated content than ever before \cite{wu-etal-2025-survey, brooks-etal-2024-rise}, including toxic content \cite{BARMAN2024100545}.
 While content moderation systems have previously struggled to accurately classify this content \cite{Warner_2025}, the ability of users to automatically generate such toxic content using LLMs introduces a new challenge that is currently understudied.
 Most toxicity classification models are trained on human-generated text and on labeled data from a specific source, for example, Twitter posts \cite{mollas_ethos_2022, casellietal2020}.
-LLMs, on the other hand, are trained on a much broader variety of text and can generate content that does not necessarily align with the training data seen by these classifiers, hence hindering model generalizability due to the inability to deal with new, unseen types of toxic texts \cite{yin2021towards}.
-This misalignment can lead to two key issues: first, classifiers may misclassify the toxicity of LLM-generated text due to distributional differences between (i) training data composed solely of human-generated content, and (ii) test data containing LLM-generated content; second, adversarially generated toxic text can be designed to evade detection entirely \cite{toxigen}.
-Research into adversarial prompting shows that it is possible to reduce the accuracy of text-transformer classifiers to nearly 0 with an effectively imperceptible change in the input \cite{gdba, tokenmodification, Sadrizadeh2023ACA, Li_2019}.
+This distributional mismatch means classifiers trained on human text frequently misclassify LLM-generated toxicity, and adversarially perturbed text can evade detection entirely \cite{yin2021towards, toxigen}.
+Research into adversarial prompting shows that it is possible to reduce the accuracy of text-transformer classifiers to nearly zero with an effectively imperceptible change in the input \cite{guo2021gradientbasedadversarialattackstext, tokenmodification, Sadrizadeh2023ACA, Li_2019}.

-There has been a recent body of work addressing this issue, however existing work on making models robust to such adversarial inputs continues to treat them as black boxes.
-These approaches typically rely on external models to detect and undo adversarial perturbations \cite{chen2022should, yoo-etal-2022-detection} or use adversarial training against known attack methods \cite{bespalov2024buildingrobusttoxicitypredictor, samory_sexism}.
-However, these strategies require continuously identifying new attack methods and retraining models against them, making them reactive rather than proactive.

-In this work, our goal is to move beyond black-box defenses by leveraging mechanistic interpretability techniques to identify internal circuits within classification models that are responsible for misclassification.
-In the context of neural networks, circuits refer to interpretable subnetworks of neurons that correspond to specific features or decision-making processes \cite{Olah2020}. \citet{Garc_a_Carrasco_2024} outline a broad framework to identify these circuits and demonstrate its efficacy on a toy classification task.
-We set out to extend and evaluate this framework to the task of toxicity classification using both human- and machine-generated datasets \cite{toxigen, jigsaw-unintended-bias-in-toxicity-classification}.
-We patch the activations of each attention head in a classifier by setting them to 0.
-This way, we are able to identify heads that are crucial for model performance